Why Diversity Matters

 When available, the chart below includes the male to female ratio among Spelman's faculty.

-The ratio of male to female faculty at Spelman is below national averages.
+The ratio of male to female faculty at Spelman is on par with national averages.

 Very High Location Diversity From Across the United States

 Are you looking for a school where you can meet students from all over the United States and the world?